 These cool-weather plants also grow well in containers, which can make it easier for gardeners, especially if the early-spring ground is still a bit difficult to tend.
 In fact, plants like lettuce and carrots and peas are excellent vegetables for first-time growers or gardeners with limited space.

 More specifically, horticulturists tend to break down cool weather vegetables into types, or categories.
 One such description is "hardy" or "semi-hardy" vegetables.
-Hardy vegetables can tolerate harder frosts and temperatures in the low 20's.
-Semi-hardy vegetables will tolerate light frosts and temperatures in the high 20's and low 30's.
-Here's a partial list of plants within each category:
+Hardy vegetables can tolerate harder frosts and temperatures between -5°C and -10°C. Semi-hardy vegetables will tolerate light frosts and temperatures around freezing (0°C).
+Here's a partial list of plants within each:

 Early Spring, a Perfect Planting Time